 Does my financial aid automatically pay my Emergency Tuition and Fees Loan (ETFL)?

 Your financial aid refund may be applied toward your ETFL, but this is not always the case.
-It is your responsibility to use any refunds issued to you to repay an outstanding ETFL and to ensure your outstanding ETFL balance is at zero by the due date.
+It is your responsibility to use any refunds given to you to repay an outstanding ETFL.
+You need to ensure your outstanding ETFL balance is at zero by the due date.

 Where can I pay my ETFL?

-You may make payments on your loan in the Cashiers' Office in Student Business Services at the General Services Complex or through the Howdy Portal at howdy.tamu.edu
+You may make payments on your ETFL with Student Business Services, located in the General Services Complex.
+You can also repay your loan through the Howdy Portal